isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-a-concrete-driveway/index.md

 This is a premium floor paint coating capable of giving you a multi-speckled look on horizontal concrete surfaces.

 It provides a curing effect on weathered concrete by filling cracks, resisting hot tire damage, grease, and dirt stains.
-This unit is [perfect for concrete driveways or pavement](https://extension.oregonstate. edu/sites/default/files/documents/1/howtoinstallpavers. pdf) given its capacity to transform worn-off concrete surfaces into an attractive granite.
+This unit is [perfect for concrete driveways or pavement](https://extension.oregonstate.edu/sites/default/files/documents/1/howtoinstallpavers.pdf)given its capacity to transform worn-off concrete surfaces into an attractive granite.
 Besides, the BEHR Granite Grip offers you a protective and durable finish.

 You get a spread rate of 40-50 sq.